-BTAA Library Community Engagement Network Teams Migration: FAQ
+BTAA Library Community Engagement Network Teams Migration: FAQs

-BTAA Library Community Engagement Network Teams Migration: FAQ
+BTAA Library Community Engagement Network Teams Migration: FAQs

 Community Engagement Network Teams Site

-What is the CLP Community Engagement Network Teams site?
+What is the CLP Community Engagement Network Team?

-All BTAA library community groups will now be part of one single CLP Community Engagement Network Teams site.
-Each group will have its own dedicated channel within the Teams site, making it easier for all library groups to stay connected and collaborate in one place.
+All BTAA library community groups will now be part of one single CLP Community Engagement Network Team.
+Each group will have its own dedicated channel within the Team, making it easier for all library groups to stay connected and collaborate in one place.

 CLP = Center for Library Programs